retejs/.github/profile/README.md

 Getting started
 ----

 Use [Rete Kit](https://retejs.org/docs/development/rete-kit) to quickly set up a Rete.js application.
-It lets you select a stack (React.js, Vue.js or Angular) and the set of features
+It lets you select a stack (React.js, Vue.js or Angular, Svelte) and the set of features

 ```bash
 npx rete-kit app --next